 Uganda – The Chimpanzee’s Homeland:

 A memorable experience with our closest relatives, the chimpanzees, will require the expertise and confidence of a host company and guide.
 Such as that Range Land Safaris provides.
-Uganda’s forestland, abundant with the vegetation and fruits of the chimpanzee’s main diet.
+Uganda’s forestland is abundant with the vegetation and fruits of the chimpanzee’s main diet.
 Is a place where these sociable black-coated apes continue to make their home.
 Humans and chimpanzees share 98% of the genetic code.
 Most of the similarities between chimpanzees and human beings are consistently striking.
-Not only in skull and skeletal structure, but also in the nervous system, the immune system.
+Not only in the skull and skeletal structure but also in the nervous system, and the immune system.
 And in many behavioral and emotional aspects.
 As we guide you along their path on this unique adventure.
 You will witness the behavior these primates display in their daily life, bringing you to realize our striking similarities.

 Chimpanzees form an extended community of up to 100 individuals.
 Which roam the forest from morning to evening eating different fruits and hunting for colobus monkeys.
-They will sometimes form small socially mobile subgroups of close family members, such as brothers, sisters or mothers and daughters.
+They will sometimes form small socially mobile subgroups of close family members, such as brothers, sisters, or mothers and daughters.
 “But female chimpanzees can cross to another community while male chimpanzees normally spend their entire life in the community where they were born”, explains Bosco, one of the senior Chimpanzee guides and Jane Goodall representative in Kibale.
 Uganda, often referred to as “The Pearl of Africa”, has over 3% of the global population of Chimpanzees, as well as other primates.
 The Kibale Forest ranks among the top in population.
-Other forests in Uganda include Budongo Forest, Kyambura Gorge, Kalinzu Forest, Semliki National Park and Bugoma Forest.
+Other forests in Uganda include Budongo Forest, Kyambura Gorge, Kalinzu Forest, Semliki National Park, and Bugoma Forest.